pr3d4t0r/SSScoring/README.md

 pip install -U ssscoring
 ```

-Have a FlySight speed run track file available (can be v1 or v2):
 Have one or more FlySight speed run track files available (can be v1 or v2), set
 the source directory to the data lake containing them.